danoc/danoc/_posts/2015-03-16-modern-build-system.md

 ---
 layout: post
-title: 'An over-engineered, modern development environment and build system'
+title: An over-engineered, modern development environment and build system
+description: How to integrate Jekyll with tools like gulp and deploy in a single command using Capistrano.
 date: '2015-03-16T00:00:00.000Z'
 ---